 There are many ways to enhance detail to taste and much depends on what you feel is most important to bring out in your image.
 As opposed to other software, however, you don't need to be as concerned with noise grain propagation; StarTools will take care of noise grain when you finally switch Tracking off.

 See if StarTools comes up with a good colour balance all by itself.
 A good colour balance shows a good range of all star temperatures, from red, orange and yellow through to white and blue.
 HII areas will tend to look purplish/pink, while galaxy cores tend to look yellow and their outer rims tend to look bluer.

 Green is an uncommon colour in outer space (though there are notable exceptions, such as areas that are strong in OIII such as the core of M42).
 If you see green dominance, you may want to reduce the green bias.
 If you think you have a good colour balance, but still see some dominant green in your image, you can remove the last bit of green using the 'Cap Green' function.

 Switch Tracking off and apply noise reduction.
-You will now see what all the fuss is about, as StarTools seems to know exactly where the noise exists in your image and snuffs it out.
-The main parameters to tweak are 'Smoothness', 'Brightness Detail Loss' and 'Color Detail Loss'.
+You will now see what all the "signal evolution Tracking" fuss is about, as StarTools seems to know exactly where the noise exists in your image, snuffing it out.

 Enjoy your final image!

 If you find that, despite your best efforts, you cannot get a significantly better result in StarTools than in any (yes any!) other software, please contact us.

 A video is also available that shows a simple, short processing workflow of a real-world, imperfect dataset.

 Please refer to the video description below the video for the source data and other helpful links.